Dive in with either full payment or the payment plan:

 Part 2 of the long-game resource for A&P study

-It’s finally here.
-You’ve been waiting for this, and it’s now time.
-It’s time to deep-dive into the anatomy and physiology of the shoulder girdle.
+How’s your brain feeling?… It’s time to deep-dive into the anatomy and physiology of the shoulder girdle.
 This course is only accessible if you have finished the Intro to A&P online.

 Are you ready to hone your movement and manual therapeutics?